kennethOkwong/FSE-Assistant/README.md

 7. Shared preferences

 ## Getting Started
-You'll need a google maps API key to successfuly setup and run the project.
+In addition firebase Auth and FireStore access, you'll need a google maps API key to successfuly setup and run the project.

 The first step to testing or running this app is getting the code